jlrickert/zet/docs/927/README.md

-# Trick with go to embed version info
+# Trick: Embedding version information in go binaries

-Handy trick that I found while looking through the source code of [mods] to emded version information.
+Handy trick in [go](../1085) that I found while looking through the source code of [mods] to embed version information.
 It uses [cobra].

 [mods]: https://github.com/charmbracelet/mods